linhngkh/helsinki-bike-frontend/README.md

 ### [API Fetching](#api)
 - Express.js is chosen for creating fast REST API and structured routings.
-- When fetching data from database, I also make pagination to avoid crashing by querying:
+- When working with data in backend, I also make pagination to avoid crashing by querying:
 ``db.Journeys.find().skip().limit()``
 ## [Testing](#testing)
 ## [Project Reflection](#reflection)